Locations:

 Sensitivity refers to a test’s ability to determine that you have a disease or illness — you’re positive for the illness.
 The specificity of a test is its ability to determine that you don’t have a disease or illness — you’re negative for the illness.

-A highly sensitive test means that there are few false-negative results, meaning fewer cases of illness are missed.
-Since a rapid flu test has moderate sensitivity, it’s more likely that it’ll have a false-negative result and miss positive cases.
+A highly sensitive test means there are few false-negative results, so it misses fewer cases of illness.
+Since a rapid flu test has moderate sensitivity, it’s more likely to have a false-negative result and miss positive cases.
 High specificity means that false-positive results are rare.

 When should I call my healthcare provider about my flu test?